microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 1. Go to [Azure Portal](portal.azure.com) and select the Storage Account that was created as part of the deployment.
 2. Click on `Containers` on the left menu and click on `Training` container, and `forms` folder.
 Upload all files from  [Data/FormsRecognizerLabelData/CovidTestForm](./Data/FormsRecognizerLabelData/CovidTestForm) folder.
-3. Go to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio), select "Custom Form", select "+Create a project" to create a project for labeling.
+3. Go to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio), select "Custom Model", select "+Create a project" to create a project for labeling.
 4. Enter Project name: "CovidFormsProject" or any other project name of your choice.
 5. Enter Description:"Custom form recognizer model with sample Contoso forms" and click "Continue".
 6. This step connects the form recognizer studio to form recognizer resource in your subscription.
 Select your Subscription, Resource Group, Form Recognizer resource which was created as part of deploying the resources and select the latest API Version.
 Click "Continue"